unicef/invent/docs/administration_manual.md

 Debug mode is recommended to be set to True while developing locally and false when deploying a site into production.
 Debug mode is set and can be modified in ```django/tiip/settings.py``` file.
 One of the main features of debug mode is the display of detailed error pages.
 As a security measure, Django will not include settings that might be sensitive, such as SECRET_KEY.
 For more information, see the [official Django documentation](https://docs.djangoproject.com/en/4.0/ref/settings/).

 ## Upgrade DB
 Django uses Migrations as a way of propagating changes made on models into the database schema.
-For more information, see https://docs.djangoproject.com/en/4.0/topics/migrations/.
+For more information, see [Django Migrations](https://docs.djangoproject.com/en/4.0/topics/migrations/).
 The following commands should run on the local development environment in order to interact with migrations and Django’s handling of database schema.
 ```bash
 docker-compose exec django python manage.py makemigrations
 docker-compose exec django python manage.py migrate